JCSDA/spack-stack/doc/source/Platforms.rst

    source /usr/local/opt/lmod/init/profile

-5. **MISSING** Install xquartz
+5. Install xquartz using the provided binary at https://www.xquartz.org.
+This is required for forwarding of remote X displays, and for displaying the ``ecflow`` GUI, amongst others.

-6. Temporary workaround for pip installs in spack (see https://github.com/spack/spack/issues/29308)
+6. Temporary workaround for pip installs in spack (see https://github.com/spack/spack/issues/29308).
+Make sure that ``python3`` points to the Homebrew version.

 .. code-block:: console

-   which pip3
-   # make sure this points to homebrew's pip3
-   pip3 install poetry
+   python3 -m pip install poetry
    # test - successful if no output
    python3 -c "import poetry"